22 December . 2015

 This project was started by the Franklin County Arts Council, and has quickly grown to encompass Eastern and Central Wake counties.
 The Quilt Trail is “designed to capture the history of our communities through the display of quilt blocks on historic buildings and structures in Franklin and surrounding counties.”

 A member of the council, Charles Edward Powell, explains that “each block has a different story to tell about the owners and their location.
 History can be seen through these blocks.
 Our trail is the only official trail in Eastern North Carolina.”
 Members of the art council spend many volunteer hours building, priming, and painting a single quilt pattern on each block to be displayed on the trail.
-To see a full list of the stops on the trail, click here.

 The town of Wendell has a rich history that goes back to the 1800’s, and is even on the National Register of Historic Places.
 Wendell Falls is excited to be a part of this history, and we are committed to protecting the unique story of Wendell through all that we do.